UANATACA/ONESHOT-REPO/oneshot_gui.md

 <div style="text-align: justify">
 One-Shot Signature is a complete solution for the digital signature of documents within your application.
 It is designed so that no sensitive data has to be sent away from your premises, as only hashes of the documents to be signed need to be transmitted to the signature service.
 <br></br>
 Documents are signed through the creation of <strong>single-use</strong> digital certificates, which are created when needed and immediately used to electronically sign all documents included in a given transaction.
-The digital signature will include a time stamp, proving the existence and integrity of the documents at the time of signature.
+Digital signatures will include a time stamp, proving the existence and integrity of the documents at the time of signature.
 </div>

 # How it works

 <div style="text-align: justify">
 A valid digital signature requires a certificate, emitted by a trusted a Certification Authority (CA).
-This certificate is used to establish that the document was signed by a specific entity (in our case, the user) that is known to the CA. Although certificate generation is largely automated within One-Shot Signature, having an idea of what is going on under the hood will help us to better understand its operation.
+This certificate is used to establish that the document was signed by a specific entity (in our case, the user).
+Although certificate generation is largely automated within One-Shot Signature, having an idea of what is going on under the hood will help us to better understand its operation.
 <br></br>
 Within the context of a Public Key Infrastructure (PKI), the entity responsible for registering new digital identities is called a Registration Authority (RA).
 RA employ Registration Authority Officers (RAO) to add new user identities to the infrastructure and request the creation of new digital signature certificates for its users.
-Each of these certificates can then be used to digitally sign documents, such as contracts.
+Each of these certificates can then be used to digitally sign documents.
 <br></br>
 In the case of One-Shot Signature, certificates are generated on the spot every time a new set of documents requires a signature.
-Through the One-Shot Signature API, you will play the role of a RAO, providing identifying data for each user and requesting the generation of signature certificates.
-Once user registration data has been provided and the certificate is ready to be generated, the end user will receive a One-Time Password (OTP) through an SMS message, which can be used to initiate the generation of the certificate and complete the signature procedure.
-After a successful signature, you will be able to retrieve the signed documents.
+Through the One-Shot Signature service, you will play the role of a RAO, providing identifying data for each user and requesting the generation of signature certificates.
+Once user registration data has been provided and the certificate is ready to be generated, the end user will activate the generation of the digital certificate and complete the signature procedure.
 <br></br>
 The service is given with One-Shot Optimizer that is a server system exposing http RESTful APIs by means of which, business applications are enabled to require the digital signature.
 <br></br>